mesflit/gizligaleri/README.md

 # gizligaleri
-Açık kaynaklı gizli galeri uygulaması
+Android için Açık kaynaklı gizli galeri uygulaması